 Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

-Everything we’ll go through today is going to change the way you do outreach and it will have a tremendous impact on your growth.
+Everything we’ll discuss here is going to change the way you do outreach and it will have a tremendous impact on your growth.

 Not only that, but it will also help you expand your network on LinkedIn and turn your profile into a lead gen machine. 🚀

-Multichannel prospecting is the sales tactic that involves using multiple channels at the same time to communicate with your prospects.
+Multichannel prospecting is a sales tactic that involves using multiple channels at the same time to communicate with your prospects.
 This includes:

 You want to use the channels simultaneously so you can reach your lead on the platform that works best for them, which helps increase your response and meetings booked rate.